“This is not good.”

 -travel and adventure even if it hurts, it expands your brain

 Above all, be mindful.
-I think about all my adventuring in my life from skiing steep runs, to mountain biking single track to rafting and SUPing rivers, to climbing mountains and I have never really had a serious accident.
-It seems when I’m doing something dangerous I’m usually really paying attention.
-This, my most life altering injury, happened when I was walking and evidently not being mindful about where I placed my feet.
-A friend of mine who is good at physics figured out that when my head hit the pavement it was going 35 miles an hour since my hands were unable to break the fall.
-From falling while walking….
+I thought about all my adventuring in my life – from skiing steep runs, to mountain biking single track, to rafting and SUP-ing rivers, to climbing mountains – and realized I have never had a serious accident.
+It seems when I’m doing something dangerous, I’m really paying attention.
+My most life-altering injury happened when I was simply walking and not being mindful about where I placed my feet.

-Writing about this experience was important in completing my healing process.
-It turned out to be surprisingly difficult to write, and incredibly therapeutic at the same time.
-As you can imagine I now have incredible empathy for head injured people and I hope that my personal experience and journey can help others.
-My hope is also that you now have some understanding of what head injury patients could possibly be going through.
-As evidenced by my case, the pain and other issues continue on even after the outside wound heals up.
-I am a better person for it and that is all the silver lining I could ask for.
+Writing about this experience was important in my healing process.
+It was surprisingly difficult but incredibly therapeutic at the same time.
+As you can imagine, I now have tremendous empathy for people with head injuries and I hope that my personal experience can help others, both the injured and those that care about them.
+I am a better person for my injury and that is all the silver lining I could ask for.